gabrie-lhilarion/locuz/README.md

 git clone https://github.com/<your_name>/locuz.git
 ```

-`cd locuz` and then install dependencies
+`cd locuz` and then install dependencies.
+Make sure MongoDb is running and the correct URL is added to `config.js`.

 ```
 npm install